jotorren/ra-ng-quickstart/README.md

 * [License](#license)

 # File Structure
-We use the component approach in our starter.
+This starter uses the component approach.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks:
 ```